PayPal Crypto Taxes 2026 – Complete US Reporting Guide

 Filing PayPal Crypto Taxes

-- Download PayPal transaction history CSV
+- Download your PayPal transaction history CSV

 - Import into crypto tax software